arnoudcommandeur/Escaperoom/README.md

 truffle migrate --reset
 ```

-Mak sure that the src directory contains the right Collectables.json file after deploying.
+Optional: Make sure that the src directory contains the right Collectables.json file after deploying (only wehen deploying to Firebase).
 You can copy the file via:

 ```
 copy .\build\contracts\Collectables.json .\src\Collectables.json /Y